Edgeberry/Edgeberry/README.md

 For information on using the SDK, check out the [SDK documentation](https://github.com/SpuQ/Edge_Gateway_SDK?tab=readme-ov-file#readme).

 ## License & Collaboration
 Copyright 2024 Sanne 'SpuQ' Santens.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the [MIT License](LICENSE.txt).

 If you'd like to contribute to this project, please follow these guidelines:
 1. Fork the repository and create your branch from `main`.